donnyquixotic/go-contract/README.md

 # go-contract
 The game of Go on the blockchain.
-Update coming June 2018.
+(WIP)